|

 By 7:30 every morning they had brushed their teeth, washed their

-face and put their clothes on and were ready for breakfast, which
+face and put their clothes on and were ready for breakfast,

-full dinner and the evening meal consisted of soup, sandwich,
+was a full dinner and the evening meal consisted of soup, sandwich,

 fruit and milk.
 Mary Lukick was the camp cook for many